We Need to Recognize that We Are All Saints and We Are All Sinners

 To create that inclusive agenda for our community, we need to make important decisions about both who to include and who to exclude from the process going forward.

-Some people do deserve to be excluded from the community that we are building now because they did things in their lives that we can’t accept as a community at this point in time.
+Some people do deserve to be excluded from the community that we are building now because those people did things in their lives that we can’t accept as a community at this point in time.

-We can set up approaches to recognize prior misogyny and to support enlightened new beliefs and moral growth on those issues.
+We can set up approaches both to recognize prior misogyny and to support enlightened new beliefs and moral growth on those issues for people who had clearly wrong behavior in those areas in the past.

-We should hold prior functional behavior to a different standard.
+We should hold prior functional behavior to some different standards based on the nature of that behavior.

 Crimes were wrong.